syracard/kingdom-of-vallonde/Main Folder/The Kingdom of Vallonde/Characters/Princess Nazia Awhad.md

 The more conservative sister of [[Queen Sama Awhad]].
-She contrived a plot to gather resources to usurp her, but was foiled by the [[Small Boys]].
+She contrived a plot to gather resources to usurp her, but was foiled by the [[Smallboiz]].